nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

-In the example above, after changing name from 'Yeoh' to 'Yeo', the Enter key was pressed.
+In the example above, after changing name from "Yeoh" to "Yeo", the Enter key was pressed.

 The same process can be applied to other fields.